About

 Wyatt’s oeuvre includes several notable series of paintings that exemplify his thematic focus and artistic style:

-• "Annunciation" Series: Paintings that reimagine the biblical event of the Annunciation through the intervention of contemporary imagery, often featuring ethereal figures and symbolic imagery juxtaposed with imagery from contemporary sources such as fashion photography and cinema.
+‘Annunciation’ Series: These works reimagine the biblical event of the Annunciation through the incorporation of contemporary visual references.
+Ethereal figures and symbolic imagery are juxtaposed with imagery from contemporary sources such as fashion photography and cinema, creating a dynamic interplay between the sacred and the secular.

 Artistic Significance